 10GBASE-LR is a port type for SMF, supporting the maximum link length of 10km.
 During data transmission, a single laser operating at 1310nm is used, which allows LRM optics to be packaged in XFP and SFP+ form factors.

-After discussion, I hope this information is helpful to you when you take on the project of one of the most confusing aspects—choosing and deploying 10Gig fiber switches.
+After the discussion, I hope this information is helpful to you when you take on the project of one of the most confusing aspects—choosing and deploying 10Gig fiber switches.
 Fiberstore supplies various types of 10GbE optical modules, including SFP+ and XFP (XFP-10G-MM-SR mentioned above).
 Besides, other Gigabit standard modules are also available in Fiberstore, such as 1000BASE SFP transceivers (eg. EX-SFP-1GE-LX).
 If you want to buy such an optical module for your network connectivity, you can visit Fiberstore for your reference.